Illness and Relationships -

 Webmaster and author of Be Loved, Beloved (lulu.com or kindle)

-Visit another website for a prayer for a couple who are struggling to stay together.
+- Visit another website for a prayer for a couple with children who are struggling to stay together.